Resilience in the Face of Hatred

 One way the survivors have been helping one another is at Café Europa.
 A monthly gathering of Holocaust survivors, Café Europa is a festive event with joyful programming, fun music such as pop and Israeli, dancing, and a Kosher lunch.
 The fellowship serves as a respite for those who attend and is modeled after the actual Café Europa in Sweden.

-“After the Holocaust, Café Europa was a safe place Jewish people would go to try to locate their displaced family members,” explains Amy.
+“After the Holocaust, Café Europa was a safe place Jewish people would go to try to locate their displaced family members,” explained Amy.
 “It traveled by word of mouth that it was a safe place where Jewish people could find one another after being separated.
 Nowadays, it’s a social event that makes space for survivors to connect with one another and is hosted by Jewish agencies worldwide.”

 Bebe attends Café Europa when she can.
 At 95-years-old with a sharp mind and a ready laugh, Bebe is a talented and funny orator who shares her story with synagogues, churches, schools, and various organizations.
 While she speaks about the Holocaust, she does not let it define her, because as she says, “I have a beautiful life.”

-“I have an ear, and I have a shoulder, and both are still good,” offers Bebe, implying that should anyone need to talk or cry, she is there.
+“I have an ear, and I have a shoulder, and both are still good,” offered Bebe, implying that should anyone need to talk or cry, she is there.
 That sentiment is evident to the HSS team, because while they’ve been supporting the survivors, they’ve felt supported by them, too.

 Bebe Forehand in her living room, October 2024